rahulkumarpahwa/dsa-with-c-lang/readme.md

 1. arrays creation and traversal.
 2. insertion arrays with 2 cases.
 3. deletion arrays with 2 cases.
+4. merging of arrays both sorted and un-sorted.

 B. Linked List.